-Opportunity to improve the setting of this church by seeking an opportunity to wall mount this sign and showing how re-painting in gloss black can actuallyu make a significant difference in those situation where wall mounting is not an option.
+Wall mounting would be a better option here but shows how re-painting in gloss black can actually make a significant difference in those situation where wall mounting is not an option.
 Street signs These are an important part of wayfinding especially as a pedestrian.
 They can also be important historic artefacts.
 Usually they are made of cast iron with embossed lettering and traditionally fixed to walls.
 More common are free standing street signs usually fixed to galvanised upright poles either at the back of a pavement or on grass verges or by the kerb.
 Traditional street signs should generally be retained and restored in preference to replacements.
 They should wherever possible be fixed to walls.
 Galvanised poles should be avoided.
 If they do need to be used they should be painted gloss black and poles should not be protruding above the nameplate.
+Some traditional streets signs in suburban areas are attached to lampposts or other verticle fixtures and point inwards.
+Street name plates need to be consistently applied.
+For older people in particular, especially those individuals who may be suffering memory loss and dementia, it is important to ensure that street signs, preferably located on both sides of the streets, at a suitable height and making sure that its view is not obstructed by vehicles or hidden by greenery.
+In addition, make sure that the signs do not obstruct pedestrian flow or add to street clutter.

+Traditional street sign in the city centre

+GRANARY COURT

 A free standing sign with neatly capped gloss black uprights spoiled by the inclusion of a no parking sign.
-Traditional street sign in the city centre